Kazmirchuk/nats-tcl/JsAPI.md

 ### js stream_names ?-subject *subject*?
 Returns a list of all streams or the streams matching the filter.
 ### js add_consumer *stream* ?-option *value*?..
-Create or update a pull or push consumer defined on `stream`.
+Creates or updates a pull or push consumer defined on `stream`.
 See the [official docs](https://docs.nats.io/nats-concepts/jetstream/consumers#configuration) for explanation of these options.
 | Option        | Type   | Default |
 | ------------- |--------|---------|
 | -name | string | |